edriss7/react-tic-tac-toe/README.md

+# Tic-Tac-Toe is a classic game.

+In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).